to the portal of the BINDU-ART Project

 Independent from party political, religious communities and traditions, we wish you a pleasant stay at the BINDU-portal and would be very happy, if it would lead to an active participation in the project.

-Social activist & Co-Initiator, works international in all fields of the project.
+Social activist & Co-Initiator, works internationally in all fields of the project.

-Artist & initiator, works international in all fields of the project.
+Artist & initiator, works internationally in all fields of the project.

-Art-teacher & secretary, leading workshops & works international in all fields of the project.
+Art-teacher & secretary, leading workshops & works internationally in all fields of the project.

-She is Studentin & Coordinator.
-She helps the students in the School.
+She is a Bindu-student & Co-Coordinator.
+She helps the students in the School with her hands.

 BHARATAPURAM is 60 KM in the south of CHENNAI and 3 KM away from the district-town CHENGELPATTU located